Get Assistance with Transition

 Validating Transition Inventory

 GSA completed validation of the initial Transition Inventory (TI) in January 2016.
 Go to the Access your Transition Inventory page to find out how to review and confirm the validated TI.
 This inventory is an essential element of transition information to use for planning your transition; it also will be the data source for tracking and reporting transition progress.

-Tool to assist with statements of work (SOW) and solicitations (SOW and Solicitation-ASSIST)
+Tool to assist with statements of work (SOW) and solicitations (SOW Assistance Tool)

-The SOW and Solicitation-ASSIST tool will be available soon for Agency Managers (AMs) to help agencies expedite the solicitation/statement of work development process.
+The Solicitation and SOW Assistance Tool (SSAT) tool is available now for Agency Managers (AMs) to help agencies expedite the solicitation/statement of work development process.
 For more information, view the Introduction to SOW-ASSIST video.
-(A nongovernment website.)

 Gateways to support transition